 Features

-Injection molding analysis is the analysis the filling behavior of resin injected into a mold from an injection molding machine.
+injection molding analysis is the analysis of the filling behavior of resin injected into a mold by an injection molding machine.
+(Click here for more information on injection molding.)

-It is a common analysis for plastic products in product design and mold specification design, and can predict flow patterns, resin pressure distribution, resin temperature distribution, weld line generation locations, etc. Based on the obtained results, it is possible to predict whether molding is possible or not, and to perform preliminary studies when fabricating molds.
+This is a common analysis for plastic products in product design and mold specification design, and it is possible to predict flow patterns, resin pressure distribution, resin temperature distribution, weld line occurrence positions, etc. From the obtained results, it is possible to predict whether molding is possible or not, and to carry out advance considerations when manufacturing molds.

 ● For information on data acquisition for injection molding analysis, please click here.